+As well as undertaking research, the Society aims to put on regular public exhibitions & displays as well as publishing booklets & pamphlets – a pamphlet on the village’s history is currently available in All Saints’ Church and at THS events.
 The Society provides an informal and relaxed way of looking at how the village was and how it has changed – everyone is welcome and no formal commitment is required.
 For more information, please contact David Brooks on 01485 512548 or e-mail firstname.lastname@example.org.

 In addition, this exhibition featured the launch of the book Thornham – Then and Now, in which John Warham and Stephen Greef compared historical and contemporary photographs of the village and its people.

-On 1st – 2nd May 2017, we had a small stand at the Docking Heritage Fair, including, for the first time, a PowerPoint presentation of old village photographs.
+In May 2017, we had a small stand at the Docking Heritage Fair, including, for the first time, a PowerPoint presentation of old village photographs.
 This proved popular and the event provided a useful opportunity to meet with representatives of other local history societies.

-On 25th – 26th September 2017, we were involved in a return visit by the Border Force.
+Also in September 2017, we were involved in a return visit by the Border Force.
 On this occasion, a wreath was laid on the grave of Customs Officer William Green who had been shot at close quarters during an ambush by smugglers.

 In February 2019, being 80 years since the start of WW2, that conflict was the subject of At War Again – tales from Thornham 1939 -1945, combining both very local stories with a wider view of living conditions at that time, including some multi-media experiences for the younger audience.
 This again proved popular and even featured on a live Radio Norfolk broadcast.